nkolban/Audio2NeoPixel/Audio2NeoPixel/README.md

 The solution uses an Arduino to drive the NeoPixel string.
 The sketch for the Arduino is found in `arduino.ino`.
 The Arduino appears as an I2C slave device on I2C address `0x10`.

+The command to start listening for incoming audio data and driving the NeoPixels is called `audio2neopixel`.
+It has some command line flags:

+* `-D device_name` - The identity of the audio device to capture data from.
+The list of possible devices can be found by running with the `-L` flag.
+* `-g group_size` - The size (group length) of NeoPixels.
+The default is 11.
+* `-p port_number` - The port number to listen on for Web Socket data requests.
+The default is 3000.
+* `-L` - List the audio devices available.
+The program ends after listing the information.
+* `-?` - Show a help/usage message.

 ## Architecture
 The application is written in C for compilation on the Raspberry Pi / Raspbian.
 The core source file is `audio2neopixel.c` with the other source files being encapsulators for other parts of function.